KenanSitarevic/news-feed/README.md

 # News Feed site

+Requirements:
+- installed php
+- installed composer

-Follow these steps to open the project on your machine:
+Follow these steps to run the project on your machine:

 - Clone this repository
 - Open your terminal and run "npm install", "composer install" and "php artisan migrate"